Posted on Thursday, April 11th, 2013

 Riding is an athletic sport which demands good muscles and a trim body for the best results.
 Those who feel that it should be like sitting on a motor cycle should stick to motor cycles.
 A rider who is overweight cannot perform as well because he puts more stress on the same muscles if he is 20 lbs. overweight.
 If he falls, an injury is more likely because the greater weight puts more stress on the same bones.
 It goes without saying that extra lbs. make a huge difference to the horse.
 Look how jockeys struggle over a pound and what a little extra weight does to the speed of a race horse.

+Horses act instinctively like prey animals and have a very strong herd instinct and defying this instinct can be very dangerous.
+Of course riders should also avoid crowding too close which can cause kicking.
 I have seen several serious accidents occur because someone in the riding group felt the pace to be too slow and held a horse back so they could gallop up to join the others.
 This often makes the horse held back frantic so that it gallops up at speed and crashes into the rest of the group, getting the other horses very excited and out of control.
 It can also be dangerous to have an inexperienced rider fall behind a group unintentionally because she does not know how to make the horse keep up close to the others.
-Even a quiet, lazy horse which may have been grazing along the trail can suddenly decide to move forward quickly when it gets the urge to join the other horses and inexperienced riders may not be able to handle this safely.
+Even a quiet, lazy horse which may have been grazing along the trail can suddenly decide to move forward quickly when it gets the urge to join the other horses and even launch suddenly into a canter.
+Inexperienced riders may not be able to handle this safely.